How will CME credit work?

 – Recorded content will be available to registrants AFTER the meeting has concluded.
 Please allow up to four weeks after the meeting has concluded for the content to be available through the Mobile Meeting Guide.

-On Demand registration is NOT available for this meeting however, if you register to attend the meeting in-person, you will have access to video content to claim an additional 20 AOA Category 1-A credits.
+• On Demand registration is currently NOT available for this meeting.
+Those who attend in-person will have access to video content to claim an additional 20 AOA Category 1-A credits after the meeting.

 Accreditation – DO